 If you don’t have your own tent, you can stay in an already set-up one, but you have to bring your own linen/sleeping bag.

 There are 15 four-person chalets at Injisuthi rest camp.
 These are well-equipped, with stoves and fridges, though electricity only from 5:30 pm-10 pm.
 There are no power points.

 There’s one 8 person group cabin, which is more like a dormitory.

 We saw a couple of exciting birds around the campsite.
 A Dideric Cuckoo – green back, white front and red eye, and an African Paradise Flycatcher – with a blue front, and extraordinarily long orange tail.
-There were also huge numbers of yellow weavers.
+There were also huge numbers of yellow weavers chattering in the bushes.

 River Swimming Pool

 A river runs along the edge of the grassy area with chalets.
 There’s a delightful pool you can swim in at the end of camp nearest the mountains.
 There’s a trail down by the chalets that leads to where once there must have been a bridge.
 Now it leads straight to the edge of the pool.
 However, it would be a jump to get in, and the water over waist height.
 We went back to the chalets and through the scrubby woodland, down a steep bank to the river.
 We could then walk across the pebbles to get to the pool.